PROJECTS

 Redevelopment Fund

-The West London Islamic Centre and Jamia Masjid has been serving the wider local community for over 30 years, providing religious, social, recreational, inter-faith and educational services.
-The Redevelopment plan for the centre has been designed with inclusivity, education and social welfare at its heart, to build a London landmark with features including a public restaurant, gymnasium, library, conference facilities and room to accommodate over 3,000 worshipers.
+The West London Islamic Centre and Jamia Masjid has been a cornerstone of the local community for over 30 years, offering a wide range of religious, educational, social, recreational, and interfaith services.
+Its ambitious redevelopment plan is centred on inclusivity, education, and social wellbeing, aiming to create a landmark facility in the heart of London.
+The new centre will feature a public restaurant, gymnasium, library, state-of-the-art conference facilities, and space to accommodate over 3,000 worshippers—serving as a vibrant hub for all members of the community.